 Resolving neighborhood disputes.
 The right way to deal with conflict.

 Regardless of whether the people next-door are throwing a loud party or causing other nuisances, conflicts between neighbors cannot always be avoided despite what the neighbor law provisions say.
-Yet, those who proceed with the goal of resolving the conflict can reach an acceptable compromise in nearly every neighborhood dispute.
+Yet, if you proceed with the goal of resolving the conflict and know your rights and obligations, it's possible to reach an acceptable compromise in nearly every neighborhood dispute.

 Life is difficult for homeowners when there is trouble with the neighbors

-People buy their own home in the hopes of enjoying the tremendous freedom it offers.
-Those who own a house or apartment instead of renting can do things in and around their home as they see fit – within the boundaries established by law, of course.
+Buying your own home holds the promise of freedom: If you own your house or apartment instead of renting, you can make your own rules as you see fit – within the boundaries established by law, of course.
 A person's home is their castle: A dream come true.
-That is, until homeowners begin feuding with their neighbors.
-Conflicts can arise for any number of reasons: from noisy children and pets, through the height of a hedge in the back yard to maintaining the required distance from setback lines on the property.
+That is, until there is a dispute with the neighbors.
+A dispute can arise for any number of reasons: from noisy children and pets, through the height of a hedge in the back yard to maintaining the required distance from setback lines on the property.
 When there is trouble between neighbors, your dream of owning your own home can quickly dissolve into a nightmare.